TGDSimware/GTA5Telemetry/README.md

 or

-Download and install Realistic Driving V v2.2
+Realistic Driving V v2.2

 Download from: https://www.gta5-mods.com/vehicles/realistic-driving-v

-(choose the one you like most)
+(choose the one you like more)

 Don't hesitate to contact me for any problem! carloxbox360@live.it